neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 WITH line LIMIT 4
 RETURN line
 ```
-Once you're sure you know where you're pointing, start importing your data.
+Once you're sure you know where you're pointing, clear the database of any test data and start importing your data.

 ```
 //Clear the database of any remnants of test data:
 MATCH (n)
 WITH n LIMIT 10000
 OPTIONAL MATCH (n)-[r]->()
 DELETE n,r
 ```

-Import your nodes
+#### Import your Nodes

 ```
 LOAD CSV WITH HEADERS